epctex-support/darkweb-scraper/README.md

 -   Search any keyword - You can search any keyword you would like to have and get the results.

--   Scrape sensitive information - Scrape any sensitive information like emails, phones, API Keys or crypto wallets from Dark Web.
+-   Scrape sensitive information - Scrape any sensitive information like emails, phones, API Keys, or crypto wallets from Dark Web.

 -   Scrape TOR - Since the actor supports TOR proxy, you can scrape any information up to your needs.

--   Customizable - If you are looking for a specific data, you can develop your own function and integrate into the scraper.
+-   Customizable - If you are looking for specific data, you can develop your function and integrate it into the scraper.

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/darkweb-scraper/issues).

 ## Input Parameters

-The input of this scraper should be JSON containing the list of pages on Dark Web that should be visited.
+The input of this scraper should be JSON containing the list of pages on the Dark Web that should be visited.
 Possible fields are:

 - `search`: (Optional) (String) Keyword that you want to search on Dark Web